gedrick/vue-node-passport/README.md

 It's using [Passport](https://www.npmjs.com/package/passport), and it's implemented on the frontend using [Vue.js](https://github.com/vuejs/vue), but any framework would work - accessing a single api point is all that needs to be done to check user logged-in status and retrieve data.

+It uses the Vuex store to maintain user information that can be cross-referenced for use on the frontend.

+If you have any questions, feel free to reach out to `g3ddylee @ gmail . com`.

 ## Project setup
 ```
 npm install